rfalex11/OSCP-Prep/TJNullPathtoTryHarder.md

 - `msf` has a tool `/pattern_create.rb` to generate a string that creates unique patterns, and `pattern_offset.rb` (`/usr/share/metasploit-framework/tools/exploit/`)
 - Scenario
 	- Buffer - All `A`s
-	- EBP - is 4 Bytes, and all `A`s as well
+	- EBP - is 4 Bytes, and all `A`vscodes as well
 	- EIP - is set to `B`s
 	- ESPs - All `C`s - to start
 		- modify and add "shellcode" - aka pattern to identify where to point/what to run